-The Local Food Dinner is an event centered on celebrating food, farmers and community including a wonderful meal made from ingredients sourced close to home and an inspirational speaker.
+An event centered on celebrating food, farmers and community including a wonderful locally-grown meal and an inspirational speaker.

-Save the Date: 12th Annual Local Food Dinner on Saturday, March 28th
+Save the Date!
+The 13th Annual Local Food Dinner on Saturday, March 26th

 More information about how to buy tickets

 For non-Dickinson students, tickets to the dinner and keynote are on sale via http://localfoodsdinner13.bpt.me/ • Tickets are $30 each for community members ($32.04 with service fee).
 These tickets are available via the link above and can be purchased using any device with an internet connection, smart phones and tablets included.